Getting Started – Database Tag

 Set the Host Device ID and Host Metric Name to any value you desire.
 Optionally leave the Host Device ID blank if you want the Metric to appear directly in the Edge Node.
 Each OAS tag must have a unique combination of Host Group ID, Edge Node ID, Device ID, and Metric Name.
 Two or more tags cannot share the same combination.

-Select Apply Changes and the OAS tag value will be published to the specified Host anytime the tag value changes.
 The value can also be updated with a NCMD or DCMD command to the specific Metric Name.
 If the OAS Tag is defined to another Data Source the value will be written to that source.

 To define multiple tags use the CSV Export and CSV Import on the toolbar in the upper right together with Microsoft Excel.

-Note: You can also programmatically define Tags using the free to use .NET OASConfig assembly or OAS REST API.
+NOTE: You can also programmatically define Tags using the free to use .NET OASConfig assembly or OAS REST API.

 Select the Save button on the toolbar at the top.